Zugamifk/araci/README.md

 * Scout: Reveals Hidden objects nearby
 * Blind: On enemies, can not detect Player.
 On player, greatly redius sight area.
 * Taunt: Enemies will target the taunt user instead of the player
+* Stun: Interrupt enemy action
+* Paralyze: Enemy can not move or attack
+* Frozen: Enemies covered in ice become paralyzed as long as they are covered
+* Stone: Hard surface that can get wet
+* Dirt/Sand/Soil: Turns to mud when wet
+* Mud: Slows movement.
+Turns to soil when dry.

 ## Characters
 Characters each have their own starting passive bonuses.